Click to start searching

 If your organisation registers for (or is required to be registered for) GST, your organisation will be required to pay GST to the ATO on the taxable supplies it makes.

-A supply is a taxable supply if all of the following requirements are met:
+A supply is generally a taxable supply if all of the following requirements are met:

 • the supply is made for consideration

-• the supply is made in the course of an enterprise the supplier carries on
+• the supply is made in the course or furtherance of an enterprise the supplier carries on

 • the supply is connected with the indirect tax zone (ie. Australia, but excluding certain external territories and offshore areas), and